LogicLord-Liu/Encrypted-Share-Notes/README.md

   - `Variable name`：input **NOTES_KV**.
   - `KV namespace`：Select the `ENCLOSED_NOTES` namespace you created earlier(If you haven't created one yet, you'll need to create one.).

+> 📌 At this point, your encrypted note service is deployed!
+You can use the page to publish, share, and self-destruct encrypted content.

 # 📄 License

 EPL-2.0 License © 2025 [Vannik-Liu](https://github.com/LogicLord-Liu/)